Life in the 1970s

 In 1972, you could get a Cadillac Seville for just over $6,000 or a Ford Pinto for around $2,000.

-"Muscle Cars" were still around in the first half the of 1970's.
+"Muscle Cars" were still around in the first half of the of the 1970s.
 The Plymouth Road Runner, Chevy Chevelle SS, the Dodge Dart, Charger, and Challenger, and Pontiac Trans Am to name just a few.

 Economy cars were certainly on the scene as well.
 The Ford Pinto, the Chevy Vega, the Chevette, and even the AMC Pacer were domestic options while Fiat and the Volkswagen Rabbit came from abroad.

-Finally, no 1970's nostalgia trip would be complete without considering what we ate on a regular basis.
-We ate a bit differently in the 70s if I recall correctly.
+Finally, no 1970s nostalgia trip would be complete without considering what we ate on a regular basis.
+Certainly, larger urban areas had the benefit of plenty of restaurants and a variety of international food influences (especially European) but for the rest of us, we ate a bit differently in the 70s if I recall correctly.
 Ethnic foods were less common in the average American household.
-Meat and potatoes, macaroni and cheese, maybe some spaghetti.
-Fruits and vegetables were no different, but salads were less elaborate.
-I doubt that most people took advantage of the wide variety of spices used in many foods today; salt and pepper were king.
+Meat and potatoes, macaroni and cheese, maybe some spaghetti were typical.
+Fruits and vegetables were no different although Jicama, avocados, mangos, Jicama, tomatillos, and so forth were less numerous or common.
+Salads were less elaborate and varied than they are now.
+I also doubt that most people took advantage of the wide variety of spices used in many foods today; salt and pepper were the staples.

 The "low calorie" or diet foods that were available were generally poor options in my opinion.
 Drinks like Tab had a very artificial taste to them and were sweetened with cancer-related Saccharin.